Seguenzia textilis

 Seguenzia textilis, commonly known as a marine snail, is a species of extremely small deep water sea snail, a marine gastropod mollusk in the family Seguenziidae.

 Description

 The height of their translucent, nacreous, white shell attains 3.5 mm.

 Distribution

 This marine species occurs off New Zealand in the Tasman Basin and off the Aldermen Islands at depths between 570 m and 846 m.

+Diet

+The sea snail feeds on Foraminifera.

 History

 Seguenzia textilis was collected by RV Tangaroa in 1981 but was first identified by Dr Bruce Marshall in 2002.